 At the same time, all citizens of Nigeria who prefer ‘traditions and customs’ to ‘modern changes’ would better use ‘blessed’ word instead of ‘generous.’

 While more people would agree that ‘Mubarak’ is more appropriate than ‘Kareem,’ both greetings can be heard nowadays during the holy month of Ramadan.

 P.S.
-Just as a small reminder to you.
-In 2019, Ramadan month began on May 5th and will last till June 4th.
+Just as a small reminder for you.
+In 2021, Ramadan month begins on April 13th and will last till Mth.

 What do you personally choose?
 ‘Blessed’ over ‘Generous’ or Ramadan Kareem over Ramadan Mubarak?
 Feel free to comment below.

-We can only give you a hint that many religious people use both versions, pray and value tThe Holy Quran teaching and traditions, fast from dawn to dusk and develop self-discipline during Ramadan month and respect all friends and strangers, no matter who they are an
+We can only give you a hint that many religious people use both versions, pray and value the Holy Quran teaching and traditions, fast from dawn to dusk and develop self-discipline during Ramadan month and respect all friends and strangers, no matter who they are.